yaap/scripts/aosp-merger/README.md

 ##### --delete-staging
 Will remove the staging branch for the given AOSP tag and exit
 ##### --push-staging
-Will push (to the set default remote and branch / saved branches in `saved_branches.list`) and remove the remaining staging branches, while promting one by one
+Will push (to the set default remote and branch / saved branches in `saved_branches.list`) and remove the remaining staging branches, while prompting one by one
+##### --reset-original
+Will reset all original local branches to the new pushed heads after a merge.
+Will also delete staging branches if any are still there
 ##### --diff
 Will show the diff between the two tags, offer to save to a file and exit
 Do note the resulting output &/ file can get huge